brunoruviaro/ardour4-tutorial/_posts/2014-08-25-using-ranges.md

 This will set up a loop range which you can play by using the **Play Loop** button in the **Transport Menu** at the very top of the Editor Window (shortcut: "*L*").
-While the Range is looping, you can use the **Solo** button on each track to listen to each the instruments individually.
+While the Range is looping, you can use the **Solo** button on each track to listen to each instrument individually.

 ![Loop Solo]({{ site.url }}/images/Ardour4_Range_One_Bar_Loop_Solo.png)